Vadillo-Asesores/pasatu/README.md

  - If an error like password complexity compliance error is received, it does not keep trying.

 ## What's that name?
 It comes from "PASAhitza aldaTU": "Change password" in basque.
+Pasatu also means 'pass' (in English), so it seemed fit.

 ## Credits
 https://stackoverflow.com/a/21252845 for the solution.